PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 **Detailed summary for quick reference, consisting mostly of a set of visuals and sign examples.**

-**Quick and simple review of everything mentioned so far in terms of the basics of planes and axes, i.e. put these together with detailed illustrating images and just go for an overview of our cartesian system and the labels for each component.
+**Include:** Quick and simple review of everything mentioned so far in terms of the basics of planes and axes, i.e. put these together with detailed illustrating images and just go for an overview of our cartesian system and the labels for each component.
 Focus on the competing options for describing horizontal symmetry.
-Hopefully this will be a good way to easily reference the important information without digging through the whole page.**
+Hopefully this will be a good way to easily reference the important information without digging through the whole page.

 .. image:: images/placeholder.png
     :width: 750